Anefu/test-katacoda/first-scenario/step2.md

 Some examples for you:

 `cd darey.io`{{execute}}

+### The cp Command
+cp (short for **copy**) does what its name implies; copies files!
+(That rhymes by the way)
+The cp command also copy directories (use the -r flag to recursively copy the contents of the directory too).
+For example:

+`cp darey darey.io/`{{execute}}

+The first argument describes the file (or directory) you want to copy, the second argument defines its destinatio.
+You can copy multiple files to the same destination by specifying the files first and the destination last.
+For example:
+`cp katie john darey.io/`{{execute}}

 Side Task:
 Using what you've learned so far, create a directory in the darey.io directory, create some files in there and list the content of the directory